liferay/liferay-docs/discover/portal/articles/user-management/01-users.markdown

 $$$

 If you haven't yet set up a mail server, use this page to change the default password for your user account to something you can remember.
-Clicking on the *Password* link in the navigation pane on the right opens the PAssword section of the Add User form.
+Clicking on the *Password* link in the navigation pane on the right opens the Password section of the Add User form.
 Enter the new password twice and click *Save*.

 ### Adding an Administrative User